pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 ## Print conditions

 The duct and spacers are printed from the plastic from which subsequent products will be printed, and this material must withstand the temperature of a heated bed.
 ABS will be an ideal option for everyday tasks, but you will need to ensure the internal strength of the part so that it does not come off the bed and does not get upset during printing.
-0.2 - layer thickness (0.3 if you want quickly print), 3-4 wall loops, 10% infill enough - the part does not experience heavy loads.
+0.2 - layer thickness (0.3 if you want quickly print), 3-4 wall loops, 10% infill enough for duct - the part does not experience heavy loads.
+For spacers need to increase infil upto 50%.
 Print without support, but make sure that the overhang bridges print well.
 A raft is allowed to increase the strength of the attachment to the bed.

 The diffusing glass is printed from transparent PETG.
 2 walls.
 Different density fillings can be applied for various dispersion.
 I prefer 20% gyroid filling.